metabase/metabase/docs/databases/settings.md

 # Database connection settings

 Below is a list of different connection options.
+Options available differ database to database.
 For which options Metabase supports for your database, see the [page for your database](./connecting.md#connecting-to-supported-database.md).

 > Remember to SAVE your changes!